laibe/C4-PlantUML/README.md

 # Changes to offical repo

-The term app commonly refers to a docker app.
+The term container commonly refers to a docker app.
 For lack of better alternatives the term "App/Data-Store" is instead used, since the C4 Model defines them as follows:
 >"Not Docker!
 In the C4 model a app represents an application or a data store."

 To create a new "App/Data-Store" element, use `App` instead of `Container`.